Flower (film): Plot

-Seventeen-year-old Erica Vandross gives a police officer oral in his patrol car, after which two of her friends sneak up and record them.
+Seventeen-year-old Erica Vandross gives a police officer oral sex in his patrol car, after which two of her friends sneak up and record them.
 They extort $400 from the cop as Erica is underage.

 Erica and her friends are vigilantes who frequently entrap pedophiles.
-Erica is saving up to bail her father out of prison, where he is awaiting trial for trying to rob a casino.
+Erica is saving up to bail her father out of jail, where he is awaiting trial for trying to rob a casino.

-Erica's mother Laurie is not bothered by Erica's promiscuity, but Laurie is disappointed that Erica does not like Laurie's new boyfriend Bob.
-Bob has an obese son named Luke, an emotionally disturbed 18-year-old who gets out of rehab and comes to live with them.
+Erica's mother Laurie is not bothered by Erica's promiscuity, but is disappointed Erica does not like her new boyfriend Bob.
+His son Luke, an emotionally disturbed 18-year-old, gets out of rehab and comes to live with them.
 Erica offers Luke oral sex, which he refuses, but they soon develop an unlikely friendship.

 At a bowling alley, Luke has a panic attack when he sees his middle school teacher, Will Jordan, whom he accused of sexual assault.
 Will was never charged due to inconsistencies in Luke's story.
 Later that night, Erica interrupts Luke's suicide attempt.

 Erica and her posse decide to make Will their next target, and Luke reluctantly agrees to participate.
 At a grocery store, Erica flirts with Will, and later she approaches him at the bowling alley.
-Although Will is aware that Erica is underage, they make out in his car in the parking lot.
+Although he is aware that Erica is underage, they make out in his car in the parking lot.
 Before things can go any further, she abruptly stops it.
 Her friends accuse her of sabotaging the plan because she likes Will.

 The gang forms a new plan.
-Erica blows a drug dealer in exchange for roofies and they lace a beer with it.
+Erica gives a drug dealer oral sex in exchange for roofies, so they can lace a beer with it.
 Erica visits Will's house with a six pack, apologizes for the previous night, and they go inside his house to hang out.
 She asks about a model of the Eiffel Tower on his coffee table, and this prompts him to tell the story of being fired and divorced after he was falsely accused of molestation.

 Erica slaps the beer out of his hand, but as he feels the strong effect of the roofies, he grabs her arm and she screams.
 Luke runs in and knocks Will onto the glass coffee table, smashing it.
 The four of them pick Will up and prop him up on the couch while two of the girls strip down to their underwear and take pictures with him to use as blackmail.

 Luke worries that Will's breathing is too slow, but they leave, shaken by the encounter.
 On the way out, Erica sees that the other girls have spray-painted the word "pedophile" on the garage door.